dodisitorus/dodisitorus/README.md

 🧪 Also Familiar With
-(Used occasionally when required, but not my preferred stack)
+(Used occasionally when required, but not my preferred stack) ⚠️ Flutter, React Native, Cordova
-- Flutter
-- React Native
-- Cordova

 🧱 Architecture Patterns
 - Android: MVVM